ajayladdha4/bayes-dota-challenge/README.md

 5. Used Spring Integration Testing Freamwork to test solution end to end.
     1. Covered both the files provided in data folder
     2. In ``DotaChallengeApplicationTests`` Total testcases are 10 for all endpoints.
+    3. Make sure your java enviornment path is on JRE not JDK (If you will run java on JDK mvn clean test will give error)

 To test the solution run